wotakumoe/wotaku/Websites.md

 ## Anime

-If you want to get the best quality, use [DDL](/Websites.md/#ddl-1), [IRC](/Websites.md/#irc), or [Torrent](/Websites.md/#torrents).
+If you want to get the best quality, use [Direct Download](/Websites.md/#direct-download-1), [IRC](/Websites.md/#irc), or [Torrent](/Websites.md/#torrents).
 You can obtain full web release quality on a streaming site that scrapes the official site API, such as [KickAssAnime](https://kickassanime.am/) for Crunchyroll content or [AllAnime](https://allanime.to/anime) for Bilibili content.
 Otherwise, it is not be possible to maintain the full quality while managing space & traffic.
-You can [**network stream**](/ns.md) files from ddl, irc and torrents.
+You can [**network stream**](/ns.md) files from direct download, irc and torrents.
 ___

 ### Stream